forderud/WindowsClientAuth/README.md

 It's also possible to use the client certificate for filesystem-based file encryption if the certificate is (also)  installed to the "Trusted People" folder in certificate manager.

 Steps:
-* Install `ClientCert.pfx` to the "Current User" " Trusted People" certificate store.
+* Install `ClientCert.pfx` to the "Current User" " Trusted People" certificate store with default settings.
 * Right-click on the desired file, select "Properties", then click on the "Advanced" button.
 * Check the "Encrypt content to secure data" checkbox.
 Then click "OK" to encrypt the file.